openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Wallet sends one Credential Request per individual Credential to the Credential Endpoint.
 The Wallet MAY use the same Access Token to send multiple Credential Requests to request issuance of the following:

-* multiple Credentials of different types bound to the same proof, or
+* multiple Credentials of different types/doctypes bound to the same proof, or
+* multiple Credentials of the same type/doctype bound to different proofs, or
-* multiple Credentials of the same type bound to different proofs.
+* multiple Credentials of the different types/doctypes bound to different proofs.

-The Wallet MAY send one Batch Credential Request to the Batch Credential Endpoint to request the following:
+The Wallet MAY send one Batch Credential Request to the Batch Credential Endpoint to request the following in the Batch Credential Response:

-* multiple Credentials of different types bound to the same proof, or
+* multiple Credentials of different types/doctypes bound to the same proof, or
-* multiple Credentials of the same type bound to different proofs in the Batch Credential Response.
+* multiple Credentials of the same type/doctype bound to different proofs, or
+* multiple Credentials of different types/doctypes bound to different proofs.

 In the course of the authorization process, the Credential Issuer MAY also request Credential presentation as means to authenticate or identify the End-User during the issuance flow as illustrated in a use case in (#use-case-2).